There is nothing there, yet it is still a sculpture.

 Double Negative is Michael Heizer's first prominent earthwork.
-Seen above from near the edge of the work, and below from space via satellite, Double Negative consists of two trenches cut into the eastern edge of the Mormon Mesa, northwest of Overton, Nevada in 1969-70.
+It consists of two trenches cut into the eastern edge of the Mormon Mesa, northwest of Overton, Nevada in 1969-70.

-The trenches line up across a large gap formed by the natural shape of the mesa edge.
+The trenches (seen as dark lines or shadows below in the Google Maps satellite imagery) line up across a large gap formed by the natural shape of the mesa edge.
 Including this open area across the gap, the trenches together measure 1,500 feet long, 50 feet deep, and 30 feet wide (457 meters long, 15.2 meters deep, 9.1 meters wide).
-240,000 tons (218,000 tonnes) of rock, mostly rhyolite and sandstone, was displaced in the construction of the trenches.
+A reported 240,000 tons (218,000 tonnes) of rock, mostly rhyolite and sandstone, was displaced in the construction of the trenches.

-Double Negative was among the first "earthworks," artworks created as part of a movement known as "land art" or "earth art."
-Earthworks are contemporary artworks that use as their canvas or medium the earth itself.
+Double Negative was among the first "earthworks" -- artworks that use as their canvas or medium the earth itself.
 In keeping with the mission of modern art, Double Negative blurs the distinction between sculpture ("art") and normal objects such as rocks ("not art"), and encourage viewers to consider how the earth relates to art.
 The sheer size of Double Negative also invites contemplation of the scale of art, and the relation of the viewer the earth and to art itself.
 How does art change when it can't fit in a museum?
 How does one observe an artwork that's a quarter-mile long?

 Double Negative belongs to The Museum of Contemporary Art, Los Angeles, through the gift of Virginia Dwan.

-Double Negative is located in a rather remote area of the Nevada desert, but it can be visited relatively easily.
+Double Negative is located in a rather remote area of the Nevada desert, but it can be visited relatively easily from Las Vegas.
 The journey requires travel on unpaved, rocky roads, so a four-wheel drive vehicle with high clearance is highly recommended.

 Some walking in rocky, sandy terrain is required, so you should be prepared for exposure to desert temperatures, which can run up to 120 degrees in the summer.
-BRING EXTRA WATER AND WEAR GOOD WALKING SHOES.
+We recommend that you bring extra water and wear sturdy walking shoes.

 The mostly unpaved road to Double Negative is most easily traveled from Overton.
 Overton can be reached via I-15 Exit 93 - NV Hwy 169 - towards Logandale/Overton.
 Overton is approximately 65 miles from the Las Vegas Strip and is approximately 11 miles south-east of I-15 on NV Hwy 169.